 Mr. Ahmed was elected to his first term with the Chowchilla City Council in November 2014.
 He was selected to serve as Mayor Pro-Tern for 2015, as Mayor for 2016, and was recently selected again to serve as Mayor Pro-Tern for 2019.

 Mr. Ahmed currently serves on the Madera County Transportation Commission (MCTC) and Madera County Local Agency Formation Commission (LAFCO) where he previously served as chairman, Executive Director and Director of Madera County Economic Development Commission (MCEDC), San Joaquin Valley Air Pollution Citizens Advisory Board (SJVUAPCD) and past member of the Madera County Work Force Investment Board.
-He is also a past appointee to the Parks and Recreation Commission.
+He also served on the Parks and Recreation Commission for several years.